 Table of Contents

 The role of stablecoins in payments, settlement, and cross-border value transfer grew large enough that regulators began locking in enforceable rules instead of relying on informal guidance or fragmented oversight.
+The focus is consistent across jurisdictions: permissioned issuance, credible reserve coverage, predictable redemption at par, and transparency that can be supervised and enforced.

 What follows is a clean breakdown of the stablecoin regulations that were enacted, commenced, or moved into operational effect in the 2025–2026 window, plus the near-term implementation items that matter in practice.